-Since Google requires that your product feed be refreshed every 30 days, a Google Sheet or static CSV file isn’t the most efficient way to maintain an up-to-date catalog for Google Shopping campaigns.
+Since Google requires that your product feed be refreshed every 30 days, a Google Sheet or static CSV file isn’t the most efficient way to maintain an up-to-date catalog for Google Channel campaigns.

 The Merchant Center does allow you to schedule automatic uploads with a Google Sheet, so you may be able to get by on a Google Sheet for a while if you have a small catalog (less than 15-20 products) and your inventory rarely changes.

 In any other scenario, however, you’ll want to make sure you have something in place that automatically uploads your feed at least daily so that your ads are always showing the most important and in-stock products.